Rootcipher8112/SOC-Analyst-Environment-Project/README.md

    - I verified the ingestion of **Sysmon** logs by searching for **event ID 1**, which captures process creation events.
 I also searched for **event ID 50001** from Microsoft Defender, confirming that real-time protection logs was being collected.

 ## Recap
 I successfully configured the ingestion of both **Sysmon** and **Microsoft Defender** logs into the **Elasticsearch** instance.
 This ensures centralized log collection for improved monitoring and analysis.
-Tomorrow, I wwell dive into a common attack scenario and explore the tools used to conduct it.
+Tomorrow, I will dive into a common attack scenario and explore the tools used to conduct it.